genecook/pico_gui/README.md

 2. display_bmp.c - display a single (bmp formatted) image on display.

-  To create image from jpeg, used ImageMagick 'convert' utility as so:
+  To create image from jpeg, used ImageMagick 'convert' utility as so*:

     convert -verbose -resize 240x320! -rotate 180 mcook_designs.jpg md.bmp

-  Resolution (240x320) specified for Waveshare 2.8 LCD.
+    *resolution (240x320) specified for Waveshare 2.8 LCD.

 3. track_touch.c - track pad example.
 Most of the vendor supplied track panel functions are private (declared static in LCD_Touch.c) and